sudoersllc/opsbox-core/docs/getting_started/installation.md

 Note that this version of setup does not include OPA, and that has to be downloaded and run seperately to use rego-based plugins.

+If you don't have an OPA server set up yet, follow the instructions in the [Using Rego Plugins](#using-rego-plugins) section.

 ## Manual Installation
 ### Prerequisites